rouplex/rouplex-niossl/README.md

             </activeProfiles>
         </settings>

-1. On a shell window, and from the folder containing this README.txt file, type `mvn clean install` and if successful, the built artifacts will be in the target folders inside each module.
+1. On a shell window, and from the folder containing this README file, type `mvn clean install` and if successful, the built artifacts will be in the target folders inside each module.
 If you are interested in building for only one of the JDKs, then cd to the appropriate folder and perform a 'mvn clean install' from there.